jamesdoc/covid-handbook/README.md

 Edit the values in `config.js` to link your app to your spreadsheet and tweak the site theme, title and other meta data

+Also fill out the `about.md` file for giving more information about your collection and for communicating your contact details.

 ## Project development

 - `npm install`